padmilkhandelwal/claude-to-codex/README.md

 > Convert any Claude skill into a ready-to-use Codex skill — automatically.
 > Search by name, fetch, transform, validate, and install in one command.
+> Use Claude skills in your Codex workflows

 ---

 ## Why this exists

-Claude and Codex skills share the same folder + Markdown structure, but differ in ways that silently break compatibility:
+Claude and Codex skills share a similar structure, but small differences in tool naming and configuration can break compatibility.
+This tool automates the entire migration so you can run your favorite Claude skills directly within the Codex CLI.

 | | Claude Code | Codex CLI |
 |---|---|---|